-Revenue from some of the Company's royalty assets decreases after certain production or revenue milestones are achieved by the operator.
-For example, the royalty interests on the Horse Creek and Moblan properties, contain these types of step down provisions.
+Revenue from some of the Company's royalty interests decreases after certain production or revenue milestones are achieved by the operator.
+For example, the royalty interests on each of the Horse Creek and Moblan properties, contain these types of step down provisions.
 See "Description of our Business - Summary of Our Asset Portfolio".
-As a result, past production and revenue relating to these interests may not be indicative of future results.
+As a result, past production and revenue relating to these royalty interests may not be indicative of future results from those interests.

-Royalties and other interests may be subject to buy-back rights in favour of the Company's counterparties that could adversely affect the revenues generated from the asset portfolio counterparties.
+Royalties and other interests may be subject to buy-back rights in favour of the Company's counterparties that could adversely affect the revenues generated from the asset portfolio

+Only two of the Company's royalties and other interests (on the Valjevo project and on the Galaxy project) are subject to buy-back or buy-down rights.
+However, buy-back and buy-down rights are common in the mining industry and there is no guarantee that future royalties acquired by the Company will not have such rights in favour of the Company's counterparties.
 Buy-back and buy-down rights allow an operator to permanently eliminate or reduce the Company's interest or entitlement under the relevant royalty or other interest.
 The exercise of any buy-back and buy-down rights may result in a material adverse effect on the Company's earnings, results of operations, financial condition and prospects and the trading price of its securities.
-In addition, our royalty interest may be tied to a grantor's interest on a project, which such grantor's interest may be subject to a reduction that is out of our control.
+In addition, our royalty interest may be tied to a project operator's interest in a project and that project operator's interest in the project may be subject to a reduction that is out of our control.